Meet Kate – Practice Manager

 Healthcare Practice Requires Full IT Support

-Kates works at a physician owned endocrinology healthcare practice for diabetic patients.
-They do not have an Healthcare IT (HIT) specialist and her end users are not tech savvy.
-Currently they are using an independent contractor to support the network and staff.
+Kates works at a physician-owned endocrinology healthcare practice for diabetic patients.
+They do not have a Healthcare IT (HIT) specialist and her end users are not tech-savvy.
+Currently, they are using an independent contractor to support the network and staff.

 Kates Healthcare IT Environment